 - You will NOT be contacted about your ride-along request unless there is a problem with your application or some other complication.
 Unless you hear differently, you should show up to the Fargo Police Station, 105 25 St. N., on the date and time you selected.

 How do you sign up for a ride-along?

-If you are interested in the Ride-Along program, please print and complete the Ride-Along Application and Release Form.
+If you are interested in the Ride-Along program, please print and complete the Ride-Along Application and Release Form available on this page.

 You may drop-off or mail the application to the Fargo Police Department Headquarters.

 Completing a Ride-Along application does not guarantee that your request will be approved.

 Dress Code and Etiquette